24f1002405/TDS-Project-2/prompt.md

 1. Import required libraries
 2. source the required data
-3. If the data is scraped from a website:
+3. If the data is scraped from a website or from local files:
     1. Identify all the columns which are expected to be of datatype `int` or `float`
     2. For all these numeric columns, remove chars that match `[^0-9.-]` using regex.
     3. Then convert these processed columns to `int` or `float`